attzonko/mmpy_bot/docs/contributing.rst

 #.
 In order to run the bot, it is advised to use an entrypoint Python file which defines your Mattermost server and bot account settings,
    as well as importing any custom plugins you may create.
-See the provided `entrypoint.py` as a reference.
+See the provided `entrypoint.py <https://github.com/attzonko/mmpy_bot/blob/master/entrypoint.py>`_  as a reference.
+   To run your bot inside a docker container (not necessary, you can also just run `python entrypoint.py`) you can use the provided `docker-compose file <https://github.com/attzonko/mmpy_bot/blob/master/docker-compose.yml>`_.

 Testing